 General Skills Requirements

-As required by student’s college: 3–6 credits2
+As required by the students' college or school: 3–6 credits2

 Preparatory courses (bearing supplemental education units rather than graduation credits) may be required in reading and computation, as determined by placement testing.
 Supplemental education units count toward a student’s academic load and corresponding tuition charges, but do not affect the student’s grade point average or credits toward graduation.